Guidelines for the Donation

 What about copyright transfer?

 The purpose of the Collection is for archival preservation, museum display, and scholarly research, not for commercial exploitation.
-In order for the Lloyd Library to protect the work and oversee appropriate use, the default language of the Deed of Gift is to transfer all rights that the artist owns to the Lloyd.
-Anna Heran, Archivist of the Lloyd Library, is happy to work with you to craft the appropriate language if there are any restrictions that you want to apply to particular works.
+In order for the Lloyd Library to protect the work and oversee appropriate use, the default language of the Deed of Gift is to transfer all intellectual property rights that the artist owns to the Lloyd.
+The Lloyd Library is happy to work with you to craft the appropriate language if there are any restrictions that you want to apply to particular works.

 This transfer of copyright obviously does not apply to any work you did as an employee, or under a Work for Hire contract, or for any work for which you no longer own the rights.
 In these situations, the Lloyd would like to have the name of the rightful owner, if that information is known, so that they can be contacted if necessary.